Performance Analysis of Tri-Sector Reflector Antennas for HAPS-Based Cellular Networks: Introduction

 The integration of \ac{HAPS} into the \ac{5G} and beyond framework has been actively pursued within the \ac{3GPP} \ac{NTN} standardization process, where detailed channel models, antenna configurations, and deployment scenarios have been analyzed~\cite{3GPP38811}.
 However, despite the growing interest in \ac{HAPS}-based \acp{NTN}, comprehensive system-level studies that directly compare their performance with conventional terrestrial cellular networks under realistic multi-cell deployments remain scarce.
 As a result, the potential of \ac{HAPS} systems to support dense traffic environments and act as a large-scale access infrastructure is still not well understood.
 In particular, it remains unclear whether \ac{HAPS}-based deployments can deliver performance comparable to conventional terrestrial cellular networks in dense multi-cell environments.

 Recent studies have demonstrated that the unique characteristics of \ac{HAPS} enable a wide range of applications that are not limited to coverage extension in remote, rural, and disaster-affected regions, but also include handling unexpected data traffic events, \ac{IoT}, edge computing, \ac{UAV} connectivity and control, network energy efficiency optimization, and other emerging use cases~\cite{svistunov2025bridgingearthspacesurvey}.
 Considering the extensive growth of wireless subscriptions and traffic, particularly with wearable devices, electric vehicles, and drones, the combination of fiber, terrestrial wireless, and non-terrestrial technologies will be crucial to meet broadband connectivity demands~\cite{ericsson2025reportNov}.
+While high-capacity \acp{TN} are typically available in dense urban environments, they face limitations related to densification inefficiency, power consumption, and deployment complexity.
+Consequently, large-scale \ac{HAPS} deployment may be particularly beneficial for applications such as drone control, public safety, and disaster early warning~\cite{HAPSAlliance2026WhitePaper}.
 These developments motivate the expansion of studies on \ac{HAPS}-based \ac{NTN} performance to urban scenarios.
 In this context, this paper investigates a different paradigm in which \ac{HAPS}-based \acp{NTN} are evaluated as a potential large-scale access infrastructure capable of complementing or even replacing terrestrial cellular deployments in dense environments.
 Specifically, we provide a comprehensive simulation-based performance evaluation of a \ac{HAPS}-based deployment compared with conventional \ac{4G} and \ac{5G} terrestrial networks under a dense urban multi-cell scenario.

 The rest of this paper is organized as follows.
 Section~\ref{sec:RelatedWork} reviews related work on \ac{HAPS}-based \ac{NTN} design and prior comparative analyses.
 Section~\ref{sec:SystemModel} describes the system model adopted in this work.
 Section~\ref{sec:Results} presents and discusses the obtained results.
 Finally, Section~\ref{sec:Conclusion} concludes the paper and discusses directions for future research.